FruzsinaElekes/codewars-plotter-backend/README.md

 This API serves data for the https://codewars-plotter.herokuapp.com website.
 Data is retrieved from the public endpoints of the Codewars API (https://dev.codewars.com/).
 Base information about katas (rank, tags, url, category etc.) are stored in a PostrgeSQL database after retrieved.

+I use a free Heroku account for development.
+The dynos (containers) go to sleep after 30 minutes of inactivity, and take time to wake up when they receive a request.
+If you visit the page, please be ready to wait a little - it will eventually respond.

 ### Endpoints

 The frontend app queries data through RESTful endpoints.